william-vw/pqn/README.md

 Where the query outputs will appear in the `out/` folder, and result times will appear in `results/times_all.csv` for this example.

 You can run `./run.sh -h` and `./run_all.sh -h` for details on the usage of each shell script.
-Note that the output of each query will show up under the `out/` folder.

 # References
 [1] Mannhardt, F., Blinde, D.: Analyzing the Trajectories of Patients with Sepsis using Process Mining.
 In: RADAR+ EMISA@ CAiSE. pp. 72–80 (2017).